 Manchester, the county seat of Clay County, is situated in the southern portion of Kentucky's Eastern Coal Fields Region.
 Manchester is located 172 miles south of Cincinnati, Ohio; 119 miles north of Knoxville, Tennessee; and 166 miles southeast of Louisville, Kentucky.
 Clay County lies almost entirely within the Red Bird Purchase Unit of the Daniel Boone National Forest, and contains some of the most beautiful woodlands and ruggedly scenic areas in the state.
-Clay county covers a land area of 471 square miles and had an estimated 2021 population of 20,155 persons.
-Manchester had an estimated 2021 population of 2,155 persons.
+Clay county covers a land area of 471 square miles and has an estimated 2023 population of 20,088 persons.
+Manchester has an estimated 2023 population of 1,480 persons.